How do ADA Title II and Title III Differ?

 - Places of public gathering (auditorium, convention center, lecture hall, etc.)

-- Sales or rental establishments (grocery store, clothing store, shopping center, bakery, etc.)
+- Sales or retail establishments (grocery store, clothing store, shopping center, bakery, etc.)

 - Service establishments (laundromat, bank, barber/beauty shop, funeral parlor, pharmacy, healthcare provider, hospital, lawyer/insurance/accountant office, etc.)